cmu-phil/tetrad-manual-rtd/docs/workflows/manual-exploration.md

 - Have explored your data (see *Data Exploration*)
 - Have provisional assumptions and want to understand sensitivity
-- Are new to a particular algorithm or test
+- Are unfamiliar with a particular algorithm or test
 - Want to sanity-check behavior before committing to a Grid Search

-If you already know what you want to compare, you can proceed directly to Grid Search.
+If you already know what you want to compare, you can proceed directly to Grid Search without this step.

 ---